JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 > “You’re transitioning your application to Ruby on Rails, and I’ve been using Ruby on Rails for production client projects for two years.
 I can save your team a lot of time because I can start writing production code right away.”

 Well, hello there!
 That's a compelling answer that will impress your interviewer and significantly increase your chances of getting another interview and ultimately getting a high-quality job offer.
 And there's a straightforward process you can follow to consistently give strong answers like the second one.

+## Defining *your* positioning for a specific job

+In a nutshell, positioning is how you show a company that you're *the* person they need for a specific job.

+But how do you do that?
+How did the Software Developer know the company was transitioning their application to Ruby on Rails?

+Research!

+### Basic research you should do for each opportunity

+You'll start with basic research and careful preparation for your interviews.
+Your goal is to learn enough about the company and job you're pursuing so that you understand exactly what they need.
+Once you have that information, will tell them why *you* are exactly what they need.

+Here's a short list of things you should look for as you discover exactly what the company needs:

+- Company name
+- Company size
+- Mission statement
+- Company goals
+- Company challenges/struggles
+- Company website and jobs page (a link to the specific job listing would be great, plus a link to their generic jobs page)
+- What types of other jobs are they trying to fill right now?
+How many of each type?
+- A summary of what your know about the company from blog posts, news, experience with their products, etc.
+- Are they growing?
+How quickly?

+Knowing that information before you go into an interview will help you be prepared to talk about the specific company and job you're considering.
+And, more importantly, you'll be able to tell a more detailed story about how their company will be better if you're a part of it.

+### Where to find that information

+So where do you start?
+There are two main places where you'll find pretty much everything you need: their company website, and Google.

+This isn't very complicated—you're simply doing the work that others won't do.
+Head over to Google and see what there is to see.
+Here are the types of information you're looking for:

+- **Company website**—You're particularly interested in their "Careers" or "Jobs" page, their home page, their About page.
+- **News and articles about them**—Are other people talking about this company?
+What are they saying?
+- **Blogs**—If they have a corporate blog, read a few entries to see what they're talking about right now; if there are other blogs written about the company, see what others are saying about the company.
+- **Financial statements**—If the company is publicly traded, then they're required to file 10-Q (quarterly) and 10-K (annual) financial statements.
+You don't have to read the entire thing, but the first page is usually pretty enlightening.

+In general, bigger companies will have more information available than smaller companies.
+That's ok.
+For now, all you're doing is building a list of data sources you can use.

+Next week, I'll show you how to turn that research into stronger positioning.

 <div class='ad-box'>
 <p><strong>This article is a work in progress!</strong> Over the next few weeks, you'll learn that process so you can use positioning to stand out as <em>the</em> candidate for the job so you get more interviews that result in more high-quality job offers.
 Bookmark this page to follow along!</p>